Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/_index.md

 title: "Update, upgrade, or migrate"
 linkTitle: "Update, upgrade or migrate "
 weight: 120
---- This section is designed to assist administrators or users who are tasked with updating {{< TransferCFT/suitevariablesTransferCFTName  >}}, or upgrading or migrating from an existing {{< TransferCFT/axwayvariablesComponentShortName  >}} version to {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesComponentVersion  >}}.
+---This section is designed to assist administrators or users who are tasked with updating {{< TransferCFT/suitevariablesTransferCFTName  >}}, or upgrading or migrating from an existing {{< TransferCFT/axwayvariablesComponentShortName  >}} version to {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesComponentVersion  >}}.

 ## Updates versus upgrade or migrate

 ### About updates

-An update brings Transfer CFT up- to- date with a patch or service pack offering fixes and minor enhancements.
+An update brings Transfer CFT up-to-date with a patch or service pack offering fixes and minor enhancements.
 For example, you can update a Transfer CFT 3.1.3 SP3 to Transfer CFT 3.1.3 SP8.
 See [Updating Transfer CFT](update_cft_unix).

 ### About upgrades